Foresight is 2020: Predictions for smart buildings and IoT in 2020

 Part of those recruitment efforts will acknowledge the importance of technologies like the cloud, AI, machine learning, IoT, and more.
 Of course, we also need to work with schools to create internship and mentorship programs, revamp our compensation packages, and collaborate with people to develop work cultures they’re excited about.

-But I do think new recruits will want to build bold new technologies.
+But I do think recruits will want to build bold new technologies.
 We might just hit two birds with one stone, by appealing to new talent with the promise of modern technology, and by leveraging this modern talent to design bigger and better new technology.
 If we can inject some fresh new perspectives into our building solutions, there’s no telling where this industry could go.

-As we round the corner into 2020 and beyond, we definitely have more questions than answers.
+As we round the corner into 2020 and beyond, we have more questions than answers.
 That’s scary, and exciting, all at once.
 I urge you to consider ways you can embrace this growing world of technology, with an attitude of care and curiosity.